 Opening Hours: Wednesday – Monday, 11.30am – 7pm.
 Closed Tuesday.

 Take your cafe adventures to Osaka this Summer

 Set off to Osaka this summer for the food adventure of a lifetime.
 Don’t forget to save some extra luggage space for these amazing Osaka Food Souvenirs to take back to your friends and family!

-Get a head start on your Osaka summer plans with our Klook Summer Escape Sale!
+Get a head start on your Osaka summer plans with our Klook Birthday Sale!

-For a limited time only, Klook is offering up to $100 off your holiday activities and experiences with a minimum spend of $550.
-Enjoy 8% off your purchases on Klook with a minimum spend of $150, capped at $30 when you key in the promo code “ESCAPE8”, and 10% off your purchases on Klook with a minimum spend of $400, capped at $70 when you key in the promo code “ESCAPE10”.
+For a limited time only, Klook is offering up to RM140 off your holiday activities and experiences.
+Enjoy 10% off your purchases on Klook with a minimum spend of RM88, capped at RM100 when you key in the promo code “WAHBDAY10”, and 5% off your purchases on Klook with no minimum spend, capped at RM40 when you key in the promo code “WAHBDAY5”.

-The Summer Escape Sale will run from 3 May 2019 to 30 June 2019, and is valid for one time use per user only.
-Head here to find out all the details on how you can maximise your summer holiday with this not-to-be-missed sale!
+The Klook Birthday Sale will run from until 30 June 2019, and is valid for one-time use per user only.
+Head here to find out what other awesome deals, giveaways, and special things we’re running for Klook Malaysia’s 1st Birthday!